stevesavstrom/weekend-movie-sagas/README.md

 - [ ] Allow the user to remove a genre from a movie.
 - [ ] Only display the top 10 movies, and allow the user to search for movie titles with a search bar on the home page (you can do this on the client side or the server side, server side is a bigger stretch, but good practice).
 - [ ] Create an `Admin` page.
 Add a link from the `Home` page to the `Admin` page.
 The page should initially display a login form (an input for username and an input for password).
 When the user enters the correct username (`camera`) and password (`action`), the page should display a form to add genres to the database, and a list of all of the genres with an `x` to remove them from the database.
 Note: This isn't actually secure, but it's pretty fun, and really good practice.

+### Considerations
+- [ ] Invest some time in styling it up!
+    - [ ] Research cards for your movie posters on the list page
+    - [ ] Research grids for your movie posters on the Movie List page
+- [ ] Commit your code frequently!
+You should have at 15+ commits on a project of this size.
+Use branches to help break down your features.
+- [ ] Comment your code.
+- [ ] Update this README to include a description of the project in your own words.